How Football Hooligan Rankings Work

 - Uneven Fight Multipliers: When teams have different numbers of fighters, adjustments are made to reflect the imbalance.

-- Example: If a team of 10 beats a team of 5, the winner gets 50% of normal points (5/10), while the loser gets 200% of normal penalty (10/5).
+- Example: If a team of 100 beats a team of 30, the winner gets 50% of normal points (minimum).
+If a team of 22 beats a team of 50, the winner gets 150% of normal points (maximum).

 - New Club Multiplier: Clubs with limited fight history receive reduced points to prevent early results from having disproportionate impact.